gql-dart/ferry-docs/docs/cache-configuration.md

 ### The `fields` Property

 The final property within `TypePolicy` is the `fields` property, which is a map from string field names to `FieldPolicy` objects.
-For more information on this field, see [Customizing the behavior of cached fields](field-policies.md).